It's Puerto Rico's version of

 In other words, it resembled a small dinosaur from the film Jurassic Park.

-Within weeks of the first deaths a flurry of reports of dead animals started coming in from all parts of the countryóand then from Miami, New York, Los Angeles, Mexico, Costa Rica, the Dominican Republic and even Russia.
+Within weeks of the first deaths, a flurry of reports of dead animals started coming in from all parts of Puerto Rico.
+Then they cropped up in Miami, New York, Los Angeles, Texas, Mexico, Costa Rica, the Dominican Republic and even Russia.

 After an intensive two-year period of goat sucking, the creature seemed to disappear from Puerto Rico and everywhere else.

-Some believed that UFOs had captured the creature that wasn't meant to be here in the first place.
+Some believed that the creature that wasn't meant to be here in the first place.
 Others claimed the military had finally gotten its genetic experiments back under lock and key.

 It turns out, according to anthropologists and Hispanic historians, there are other legends of bloodsucking animals in several South and Latin American cultures and in the Caribbean but only on